 Balancing Tradition and Innovation

 What makes Made In’s approach so unique is its ability to fuse centuries-old techniques with modern-day innovation.
-"We’re not engineers by trade," Kalick admits, "We depend on our partners for that."

 The factories they collaborate with have decades, if not centuries, of experience that fills in the gaps where Made In’s own expertise leaves off.
-Whether it’s cladding metals for cookware or crafting knives in the French countryside, each product carries a story of both craftsmanship and collaboration.

 For chefs and home cooks alike, the allure of Made In products goes beyond their functionality—it’s the knowledge that they are using tools born from the hands of true artisans, perfected over generations.